 First home buyers can often get tangled up in the pile of new concepts to learn.
 In this article, we explore the basics of withdrawing your KiwiSaver and meeting the criteria for the Housing NZ First Home Grant (previously known as the HomeStart Grant).

 Let’s start with KiwiSaver because it is a relatively simple concept.
-If you have been contributing for 3 years to your KiwiSaver account and have never owned a house before, you are probably able to withdraw all of your money (except the $1,000 you may have received from the government when you started).
+If you have been contributing for 3 years to your KiwiSaver account and have never owned a house before, you are probably able to withdraw all of your money except for $1,000 which must remain in the account.

 There are exceptions – if you’ve previously owned a house, for example – but the large majority of first home buyers fall into this category… more than 3 years… first home… you’re eligible.

 The maximum purchase price differs depending on whether you’re buying an existing property or a new property.
 A new property is defined as having the Code of Compliance issued within the last 6 months.
-Here is a link to the criteria with Housing NZ but the summary is:
+Here is a link to the criteria with Housing NZ with the exact amounts for your area.

 The income criteria is relatively simple to figure out.